-Two of the sampling stations in this shellfish growing area (Sampling Stations 3601A and 3612B) exceeded the Approved shellfish classification criteria, year-round, in the summer, and in the winter.
-Sampling Station 3612B is located in Middle Thorofare in Prohibited shellfish waters and 3601A is located in Grassy Sound Channel in Prohibited shellfish waters.
-Both of these sampling stations meet the Special Restricted shellfish classification criteria.
-However, these sampling stations are located near Hinch's Marina, Two Mile Landing Marina, Cape Harbor Yacht Club, Schooner Island, Lighthouse Point, Mocean Water Sport, and Sea Raider Charter and the Prohibited shellfish classification of these shellfish waters is based on the possible impact by potential sources of pollution from activities in and around these marinas.
+Three of the sampling stations in this shellfish growing area (Sampling Stations 3601A, 3604E, and 3612B) exceeded the Approved shellfish classification criteria, year-round and in the summer.
+Sampling Station 3612B is located in Middle Thorofare in Prohibited shellfish waters, 3604E is located in Swain Channel in Special Restricted shellfish waters, and 3601A is located in Grassy Sound Channel in Prohibited shellfish waters.
+All three of these sampling stations meet the Special Restricted shellfish classification criteria.
+However, these sampling stations are located near Hinch's Marina, Two Mile Landing Marina, Cape Harbor Yacht Club, Schooner Island, Lighthouse Point, Mocean Water Sport, and Sea Raider Charter and the Prohibited and Special Restricted shellfish classification of these shellfish waters is based on the possible impact by potential sources of pollution from activities in and around these marinas.
 Therefore, all of the sampling stations in this area were in compliance with their existing shellfish classification criteria.
 Some of the other sampling stations in this growing area are also located in shellfish waters which could possibly be impacted by potential sources of pollution, such as the activities in and around the marinas, and the stormwater released from the stormwater outfall pipes into the waters of this area and these shellfish waters are classified accordingly.
 There were no stations that exceeded the NSSP shellfish classification criteria for water quality in the Seasonally Approved (January-April), Special Restricted, and Prohibited waters of this shellfish growing area.